redux-saga/saga-query/README.md

 // The generic passed to `createApi` must extend `ApiCtx` to be accepted. const api = createApi<FetchCtx>();

+// This middleware monitors the lifecycle of the request.
+It needs to be
+// loaded before `.routes()` because it needs to be around after everything
+// else.
+It is composed of other middleware: dispatchActions and loadingMonitor.
+// [dispatchActions]  This middleware leverages `redux-batched-actions` to
+//  dispatch all the actions stored within `ctx.actions` which get added by
+//  other middleware during the lifecycle of the request.
+// [loadingMonitor] This middleware will monitor the lifecycle of a request and
+//  attach the appropriate loading states to the loader associated with the
+//  endpoint.
+api.use(requestMonitor());

 // This is where all the endpoints (e.g. `.get()`, `.put()`, etc.) you created
 // get added to the middleware stack.
 It is recommended to put this as close to
 // the beginning of the stack so everything after `yield next()`
 // happens at the end of the effect. api.use(api.routes());

+// This middleware is composed of other middleware: queryCtx, urlParser, and
+// simpleCache
-// queryCtx sets up the ctx object with `ctx.request` and `ctx.response`
+// [queryCtx] sets up the ctx object with `ctx.request` and `ctx.response`
-// required for `createApi` to function properly. api.use(queryCtx);
+//  required for `createApi` to function properly.

-// urlParser is a middleware that will take the name of `api.create(name)` and
+// [urlParser] is a middleware that will take the name of `api.create(name)` and
-// replace it with the values passed into the action api.use(urlParser);
+//  replace it with the values passed into the action.
+// [simpleCache] is a middleware that will automatically store the response of
+//  endpoints if the endpoint has `request.simpleCache = true`
+api.use(requestParser());

-// this is where you defined your core fetching logic api.use(function* onFetch(ctx, next) {
+// this is where you define your core fetching logic api.use(function* onFetch(ctx, next) {
   // ctx.request is the object used to make a fetch request when using
   // `queryCtx` and `urlParser`